TheCarAndBikeGuy/snakegame/README.md

 ### Day Three -
 - Today I sorted the CSS and added in the logo.
 However I may change my mind about the logo later on.
+- Also added CSS on the Sign In button and added a accordion to the about page.